sixty-north/cosmic-cloud/infra/README.md

        $ terraform init -backend-config=terraform.tfvars

+6. If you key already exists in AWS (for example, because you created it there) import it into Terraform:

+       $ terraform import aws_key_pair.personal <aws-key-name>

+   If you don't do this, Terraform will later give you an error about duplicate keys when it tries to upload the keys again.

 6. Copy `ansible.cfg.template` to `ansible.cfg` and provide the path to your SSH private key, which Ansible will use to connect to the hosts on AWS.